No-Regret Bayesian Recommendation to Homogeneous Users: Introduction

-In the optimum policy in hindsight that has the complete knowledge of users' preference and belief, the signaling schemes in all rounds are identical and can be solved separately as the classic Bayesian persuasion problem \citep{KG-11,AC-2016,dughmi2019algorithmic}.
-By the revelation principle, this optimum signaling scheme in hindsight is a \emph{direct} signaling scheme which has binary recommendation level (e.g., ``not recommended'' and ``recommended').
-In particular, it specifies an order (based on users' preference and belief) over all states and recommends every state above a threshold state in this order.
-The threshold state is selected such that whenever the signaling scheme recommends a video, the user is indifferent between watching and skipping it.
+In this work, we introduce a novel online Bayesian recommendation framework that addresses the challenge of making recommendations to arriving users with unknown yet homogeneous preferences, under information asymmetry between the platform and users.
+Below, we overview our results and contributions for the case with only unknown user preferences but assuming users share the same common prior with the platform.\footnote{The situations with unknown different user priors are mathematically equivalent, and their results are provided in \Cref{sec_generalization}.}

-When the platform has no knowledge of users' preference or belief, the order as well as the threshold state specified in the optimum signaling scheme in hindsight remains unknown.
-Due to the limited and probabilistic feedback feature, designing an online policy to pin down this order with logarithm regret seems implausible.
-On the other hand, suppose this order is given, a specific binary search over the threshold state can be accomplished with the double logarithm regret dependence on $\totaltime$, under a careful treatment due to the feedback feature.
-We formalize this idea and design \Cref{alg:loglog T}.
-To overcome the uncertainty of the aforementioned order, \Cref{alg:loglog T} enumerates over all possible orders over all states, which leads to an exponential regret dependence on the number of states $\totalstate$. \begin{theorem} \Cref{alg:loglog T} achieves $O((\totalstate!)\cdot \log\log \totaltime)$ regret. \end{theorem}
+When the platform has complete knowledge of users' preferences, the platform's problem can be viewed as a classic Bayesian persuasion problem with binary action \citep{KG-11}.
+The optimal recommendation policies in all rounds are identical and can be solved independently as solving the optimal signaling scheme (that maps the realized state to a possibly random signal) in the Bayesian persuasion problem.
+The correspondence between the terminology in recommendation systems and in Bayesian persuasion is outlined in \Cref{table:correspondence table}.
+By the revelation principle, the optimal signaling scheme in hindsight is a \emph{direct} signaling scheme with a binary recommendation level---that is, a binary signal where each signal corresponds directly to a specific action recommendation.
+In particular, the optimal signaling scheme associates each state with the users' {\em preference difference}, which represents how much the user prefers watching the video over not watching the video given this particular state.
+Then, the optimal signaling scheme specifies an {\em order} over all states based on the users' preference differences as well as a {\em threshold state} so that it recommends every state above the threshold state in this order.
+The threshold state is selected to ensure that whenever the signaling scheme recommends a video, the user is indifferent between watching and skipping it.